rokath/trice/doc/ReadMe.md

 ```
 into a source file of your project.
 The `8` stands here for 8 bit values (`0`, `16`, `32` and `64` also possibe).
 Only values of the same size are allowed in one TRICE* statement, but you can use `TRICE32` consequently to match most cases.

-When performing  ```trice update``` this line changes to
+When performing `trice update` the source is parsed and in result this line changes to
 ```
 TRICE8_3( Id(12345), "time is %d:%d:%d\n", hour, min, sec);
 ```
 where ```12345``` is an as ID generated 16 bit random number not used so far.
 Automatically
-the ID is added to an [ID list](../examples/triceDemoF030R8/MDK-ARM/til.json) together with the appropriate format string
+the ID is added to an [ID list](../examples/triceDemoF030R8/MDK-ARM/til.json) together with the appropriate format string information.
-information.
 The TRICE`8_3` means 3 bytes as parameters in
 this example and allows efficient code and a compile time check.

 *The total amount of data is currently limitated to 8 parameters for TRICE8 or 4 parameters for TRICE16 and TRICE32 and two parameters for TRICE64, but this is easy to extend.*